-Definitions and General Information

-Prime Contractor
+Definitions and General Information South Dakota Taxes and Rates Prime Contractor State Sales Tax and Use Tax - Applies to all sales or purchases of taxable products and services.
 A "prime contractor" is anyone entering into a contract for construction services or realty improvements with the project owner.

-Subcontractor

-A "subcontractor" is a person contracting to perform all or part of the construction services or realty improvement for a prime contractor.
+Municipal Sales and Use Tax - Applies to all sales of products and services that are subject to 1 to 2% Subcontractor A "subcontractor" is a person contracting to perform all or part of the construction services or realty improvement for the state sales tax or use tax if the purchaser receives or uses the product or service in a municipality that imposes a sales tax or use tax. a prime contractor.
 The subcontractor must receive a prime contractor exemption certificate from the prime contractor.

-Prime Contractor's Exemption Certificate

-Except for projects for a qualified utility, it is the prime contractor's responsibility to issue prime contractor's exemption certificates to all subcontractors for each project.
-If a subcontractor bires another subcontractor project.
+Contractor's Excise Tax - Imposed on the gross receipts of all prime contractors engaged in Prime Contractor's Exemption Certificate construction services or realty improvement 2% Except for projects for a qualified utility, it is the prime contractor's responsibility to issue prime contractor's exemption certificates to all subcontractors for each projects in South Dakota.
+The gross receipts include the tax collected from the consumer.

+project.
 If a subcontractor hires another subcontractor, the prime contractor must issue the exemption certificate.